June 3

 1. Find the Key: Start by identifying your main key.
 For metal, minor keys like E minor or A minor are often used.

 2. Identify Related Chords: Use the Circle of Fifths to find chords that are closely related to your main key.
-For E minor, the closely related keys are G major (its relative major), and the chords one fifth away, like B minor and A minor.
+For E minor, the closely related keys include G major, which is its relative major.
+The chords one fifth away are also closely related, such as B minor and A minor.

 3. Create Progressions: Use these related chords to create progressions that sound cohesive and powerful.

-E minor (E, F#, G, A, B, C, D) is surrounded by G major (G, A, B, C, D, E, F#) and B minor (B, C#, D, E, F#, G, A) on the Circle of Fifths.
+E minor (E, F#, G, A, B, C, D) sits on the Circle of Fifths.
+G major (G, A, B, C, D, E, F#) surrounds it.
+B minor (B, C#, D, E, F#, G, A) also surrounds it.
 These keys share many notes and chords, making it easy to transition between them in a song.

 E Minor Chord Progression